Are you looking for tips on how to paint a DIY nursery mountain mural for your baby? Check out this design which you can recreate in 7 easy steps!

 DIY Nursery Mountain Mural Tutorial

 For the mountains mural design I created, I used three shades of gray.
 Each shade was used in two sections of the mural.

 I didn’t tape out the cloud shape because it had curved lines so I free-form drew that.

 At the bottom of the mountains where two meet, you need to trim the tape so you don’t have overlapping pieces that go down to the floor.

 Use scissors to get a precise line with your tape.

-You will want to use quality painter’s tape such as 3M scotch blue painter’s tape.
-If not you will be sorry when you remove the tape because it may damage your paint job.
+You’ll want to use quality painter’s tape such as 3M scotch blue painter’s tape.
+If not you’ll be sorry when you remove the tape because it may damage your paint job.

 Step 2: Go Over The Tape With a Damp Cloth

 One trick I learned to ensure that the tape gives the crispest line possible, is to go over it with a damp cloth.
 The wetness activates an element in the tape glue.